twigz826/bookmark_manager-1/README.md

 2. Create the database using the `psql` command `CREATE DATABASE bookmark_manager;`
 3. Connect to the database using the `pqsl` command `\c bookmark_manager;`
 4. Run the query we have saved in the file `./db/migrations/01_create_bookmarks_table.sql`

+### User story 3

+'''
+As a user,
+So that I can save a url,
+I would like to add a bookmark to the bookmark manager.
+'''